Clayins131/Clayins131/README.md

 ---

 ## 📌 Selected Projects

-Music Recommendation & Audio Feature Analysis
-A machine-learning-based music recommendation project that extracts audio features and performs classification and similarity analysis.
-The project explores feature engineering and supervised learning on real-world audio datasets, with optional integration of external music metadata APIs.

-Speech & Audio Processing Experiments
-A collection of experiments related to speech and audio processing, including data preprocessing, feature extraction, and deep learning model exploration for recognition tasks.
-This work focuses on understanding how model design and data augmentation affect performance.

 Video Annotation Tool (Research Utility)
 A lightweight local video annotation tool built with Python and Flask, designed to support timestamped labeling and CSV export for machine learning datasets.
 The tool is intended for small-scale research workflows.